 I specialize in working with adults and teens on a variety of concerns, including relationships, grief & loss, trauma, anxiety, depression, general wellness & health, setting healthy boundaries, improving self confidence, and parenting.
 I've been providing counseling in the Black Hills since 2015, and prior to that, in Colorado.
-I offer a variety of treatment options, including Cognitive Behavior Therapy, Internal Family Systems, Gottman Method couples therapy, EMDR (trauma focused therapy), trauma informed therapy, and I provide all my clients with a strength based approach.
+I hold a counseling license in South Dakota, Wyoming, and Colorado, and I offer a variety of treatment options, including Cognitive Behavior Therapy, Internal Family Systems, Gottman Method couples therapy, and EMDR (trauma focused therapy).
+I am trauma informed, and provide all my clients with a strength based approach.
 My passion is helping couples improve communication, manage conflict, and enhance their relationships with one another.

 I am married and we have 3 children, who keep us busy when we are not working!
 I enjoy running with our golden retriever, yoga, spending time with friends, traveling and learning from new cultures and people, and reading.
 I believe self care is critically important for any balanced, healthy life.

 It would be my honor to walk alongside you and support you in counseling as you learn to navigate the road you're on in order to live your best life.
 I look forward to meeting you and getting started on improving your mental health!